stars-labs/heco-chain-docs/en-us/intro.md

 ## Current Stage of Heco
-In December 2020, the Huobi Eco chain, Heco officially launched its "Tinder" phase, which will focus on improving the on-chain infrastructure, including but not limited to:
+In December 2020, the HECO Chain, Heco officially launched its "Tinder" phase, which will focus on improving the on-chain infrastructure, including but not limited to:
-Oracles, Voting tools, Anchor Coins, DEX, Lending, Fnancial Management, Insurance, Synthetic Assets, Cross-Chain Solutions, Data Analysis, Smart Contract Innovation, etc.
+Oracles, Voting tools, Anchor Coins, DEX, Lending, Financial Management, Insurance, Synthetic Assets, Cross-Chain Solutions, Data Analysis, Smart Contract Innovation, etc.
+In October 2021,HECO has now entered the "Spark" phase, which focuses on improving developer and user experience and infrastructure.

 ## Support Plan of Heco
 ### Financial Support